Vale Tudo: 1993–2000s

+In Europe, the influence of the UFC and Brazilian Vale Tudo contributed to the emergence of a related style of competition generally known as "mixfight" or "free fight".
+European events also drew heavily on Japanese shootfighting and Pancrase, particularly in the Netherlands, where a strong kickboxing scene provided a pool of experienced strikers.
+Promoters organized events combining kickboxing, wrestling, shootfighting, Pancrase and Vale Tudo under varying rulesets.
+The 1995 Cage Fight Tournament in Belgium was among the earliest European tournaments of this type, while Dutch events such as Free Fight Event and Mix Fight helped establish a local scene.
+In Russia and the former Soviet Union, similar competitions emerged under names such as “mixfight”, “absolute fighting”, and “fights without rules”.
+Russian promoter Vadim Finkelchtein became involved with the Dutch mixfight scene in 1995 and subsequently helped introduce the format to Russia.
+This development culminated in the establishment of the M-1 Global tournament series, whose first major tournament was held in Saint Petersburg in 1997.
+European and Russian mixfight thus developed at the intersection of Brazilian Vale Tudo, the international influence of the UFC, and Japanese shoot-style wrestling scene.

 However, in the United States there was a backlash against the violent nature of the nascent sport.
 In 1996, Senator John McCain saw a tape of the first UFC events and immediately found it abhorrent.
 McCain himself led a campaign to ban the UFC, calling it "human cockfighting", thirty-six states followed his campaign, and the event was blacklisted from television.
 In response, the UFC started to implement more restrictive rules, weight categories and judges, eventually evolving into the Unified Rules of Mixed Martial Arts.
 The name "Mixed Martial Arts" was also devised at this time as they felt the term NHB was detrimental to the public image of the sport and better represented the new evolution of the sport after the introduction of the new rules.